English at the Core of the National Curriculum

 All the exams are terminal, meaning they are assessed at the end of the course in Year 11.
 To prepare for the final exams, students will experience a number of mock exams.

-- Year 11 January: English Language mock exam 2
+- Year 11 November: English Language and Literature mock exam 1

-- Year 11 March: English Language mock exam 3
+- Year 11 February: English Language and Literature mock exam 2

 Although our primary aim is to enable all students to reach their potential in the GCSE exams, we also hope that we can prepare students for their future: for further study at ‘A’ level and degree level; for intelligent reading of the media; for a love of the theatre and cinema; for a lifelong habit of reading for pleasure.

 |English Revision – Foundation||View/Download|

 |Revision Cards: Of Mice and Men (1 of 2)||View/Download|